bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ![link](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/loss%20lstm.png)

-The threshold was selected by analyzing the above plot.
-Threshold = 0.2
+The threshold was selected by analyzing the above plot, threshold = 0.2.
+Most likely, if I decreased the threshold, thanksgiving might be detected as anomalies, but also other additional dates that may not necessarily be anomalies.

 **Deceted anomalies:**